 These functions and this behavior are directly derived from the history of the development of life since its first appearance on Earth: The brain stem appeared first, developing around the spinal cord and supporting breathing, organ function, and basic movements.

 After several millions of years of evolution, the neocortex made its appearance, which is what is called the “thinking brain”.
 It developed from the olfactory bulb.

-This important development enclosed the upper part of the peripheral brain stem, whence the name “limbic system” (from the Latin word “limbus” or edge).
+This important development enclosed the upper part of the peripheral brain stem, hence the name “limbic system” (from the Latin word “limbus” or edge).
 From herein on, we feel emotions: desire, fury, love, dread.
-The development of the limbic system provided us with the capacity of to learn and memorize.
+The development of the limbic system provided us with the capacity to learn and memorize.

 Around one hundred million years ago, several layers of brain cells were added, significantly increasing the size of our brain and creating an incredibly developed neocortex for Homo Sapiens.